cogcompneuro/docs/docs/2025/Extended Abstracts/Submission guidelines.md

 ### **I and my co-authors can no longer attend CCN 2025\.
 How can I withdraw my poster?** {#i-and-my-co-authors-can-no-longer-attend-ccn-2025.-how-can-i-withdraw-my-poster?}

-*
+-

 Please use the "Withdrawal" function on the OpenReview page for your submission.

-* ###
+- ###

-* ### **Do I and all my co-authors need an OpenReview account to submit an Extended Abstract?** {#do-i-and-all-my-co-authors-need-an-openreview-account-to-submit-an-extended-abstract?}
+- ### **Do I and all my co-authors need an OpenReview account to submit an Extended Abstract?** {#do-i-and-all-my-co-authors-need-an-openreview-account-to-submit-an-extended-abstract?}

-  *
+  -
-  * OpenReview accounts are required for: the individual making the submission, the Reciprocal Reviewer(s) identified on the submission, and the Presenter identified on the submission.
+  - OpenReview accounts are required for: the individual making the submission, the Reciprocal Reviewer(s) identified on the submission, and the Presenter identified on the submission.
 Other co-authors do not need an OpenReview account; you can simply input their name and email.

 To sign up for an OpenReview account, follow the instructions at [Signing up for OpenReview](https://docs.openreview.net/getting-started/creating-an-openreview-profile/signing-up-for-openreview).
 If your profile is not immediately activated (because OpenReview does not recognize the institution corresponding to your email domain), please follow OpenReview’s instructions at [Expediting Profile Activation](https://docs.openreview.net/getting-started/creating-an-openreview-profile/expediting-profile-activation).

-* ### **What is the timezone for the deadlines?** {#what-is-the-timezone-for-the-deadlines?}
+- ### **What is the timezone for the deadlines?** {#what-is-the-timezone-for-the-deadlines?}

-  *
+  -
-  * “Anywhere on Earth” or AOE; (UTC-12).
+  - “Anywhere on Earth” or AOE; (UTC-12).
 You can think of this as midnight, your time.
 (In most time zones it ends up being several hours after midnight.)

 ### **How should I format the anonymized author block?** {#how-should-i-format-the-anonymized-author-block?}

 Please use the anonymized title-author block included in the templates; see below.
-Do not duplicate this block (*e.g.*, according to the number of anonymized authors of the manuscript).
+Do not duplicate this block (_e.g._, according to the number of anonymized authors of the manuscript).
 In particular, each anonymized submission to either CCN track should have a similar-length title-author block (modulo a single- or double-line title).

 **\[Your title\]**

 **Anonymous Authors**
 Double blind review

-*
+-

 ### **Can we have shared first or last authorship?** {#can-we-have-shared-first-or-last-authorship?}